citation-js/citation-js/CONTRIBUTING.md

     npm test -- --scope '@citation-js/plugin-...' -- --grep 'pattern'

 `@citation-js/cli` depends on all the plugins, and the plugins all depend on `@citation-js/core`.
-To test changes in `@citation-js` dependencies on different packages, run
+To test changes in `@citation-js` dependencies on different packages, first run

     npm run babel